Free things to do with kids on the beach

 - Get some exercise, Mom and Dad!
 Toss your kids in the air.
 Dance.
 Do water aerobics with your tots.

 - Engage in imaginative play.
 Try cooking, baking, and creating with sand.
 You’re familiar with mud pies.
 Try sand pies!
 (Sand looks a lot like brown sugar, after all!)

 - Build your child’s vocabulary.
 Beach vacations are great for exposing toddlers to new words!
-Identify sail boats, snorkelers and snorkel gear, shells, waves, fish, parasails, blimps, airplanes, crabs, seagulls, palm trees, and seaweed
+Identify sailboats, snorkelers and snorkel gear, shells, waves, fish, parasails, blimps, aeroplanes, crabs, seagulls, palm trees, and seaweed

 - Go on an active adventure.
 Take a walk, climb on rocks, splash in the waves, jump off sand dunes.

 - Drink water, use sunscreen, wear a hat, and talk about sun safety.
 By the end of our recent trip, our two-year-old would eagerly remind us to reapply sunscreen and tell us, “No red spots.
 That the goal.”